 Estates can be made up of various assets, some of which are harder to divide than others—business interests and real estate, for example.

 Imagine an estate where the largest asset is a business, with one child actively involved and the other not active.
-Leaving the business to the child involved in the company may be practical, but it leaves the other child in an unequal position.
+Leaving the business to the child involved in the company may be practical, but it may leave the other child in an unequal position.

 A life-insurance policy can provide the money to allow all an estate’s heirs to receive a more equal portion.